Lx SQL Console User’s Guide

 32.7. maxcolumnwidth

-The maximum column width to display for each colummn before truncating data when using the table Defaults to 15.
+The maximum column width to display for each colummn

 32.8. maxwidth

-The maximum width to display before truncating data when using the table output format.
-Defaults to 80.
+The maximum width to display before truncating data

 32.9. numberformat

-The format for how results are displayed.
+The format for how numeric values are displayed.
+Setting

 32.12. shownestederrs